Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ### Feature Creation

-I used the year from _Date of birth_ along with _Selection Year_ to make a new data column called _Age_, which refers to the age of the Astronaut at the time of their selection into the program.
+Additionally, I used the year from _Date of birth_ along with _Selection Year_ to make a new data column called _Age_, which refers to the age of the Astronaut at the time of their selection into the program.

 ## Inspiration

-When I think of space and charts, my first visual is the control panel of the Space Shuttle or any electronic device.
+When I think of space and graphs, my first visual is the control panel of the Space Shuttle or any older electronic device.
 This gave me the idea to use a dark background along with crisp colors that stand out on a black background.
-Below is the Space Shuttle control panel on display at Space Center Houston.
+Below is an example of the Space Shuttle control panel on display at Space Center Houston.

 ![Space Shuttle Controls](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_space_shuttle_controls.jpg)

 Charts and grids on control panels have similar themes across both real and virtual environments.
 The gif below is the gameplay from the video game classic __Wing Commander__.
+This is what I hoped to mimic when I wanted to make interactive charts!

 ![Wing Commander](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Wing_Commander_20.gif)